Harvard’s president rejected Trump’s demands. Here’s how other university leaders have responded to the White House

 Princeton University

-Last Thursday, the Trump administration suspended research grants for New Jersey’s Princeton University, totaling $210 million as the school is investigated for antisemitism on campus.
+At the beginning of the month, the president of New Jersey’s Princeton University announced the Trump administration had suspended $210 million of the university’s research grants, as the school is investigated for antisemitism on campus.

-“The full rationale for this action is not yet clear,” University President Christopher Eisgruber wrote in a message to the university in March.
+“The full rationale for this action is not yet clear,” University President Christopher Eisgruber wrote in a message to the university after the first grant suspensions.

 While it’s not been made public if discussions with the administration are happening behind the scenes, Eisgruber has been outspoken about his concerns with the paused funding.